kishansairam9/configure-ubuntu/README.md

 1. Extensions : Run `code --list-extensions` in terminal (Mac) / CMD (Win) and overwrite contents of [vscode-extensions](./VSCode-Config/vscode-extensions.txt) with the output you get by running that command.
 2. Open VSCode and go to Settings ( Ctrl + , ) and Click the Icon { } on top right corner.
 Copy all the contents under USER SETTINGS and replace the contents of [settings](./VSCode-Config/settings.json) file VSCode Config Folder with copied contents.

-## To Do

-- Add installation by downloading debian package from github repo's releases
-- Add script to download Vagrant from Official site, not the unofficial PPA (if possible)
-- Use the official PPA mentioned on VirtualBox site instead of using the apt's virtualbox, as it is mostly outdated and it is possible to get updates using official PPA
-- Add installation of Pandoc